Vois comme c'est beau: Claudette Dion and Celine Dion version

-Claudette Dion and her sister, Celine Dion covered "Vois comme c'est beau" for Claudette's 1985 album, Hymnes à l'amour, volume 2.
-The song was released as a single in June 1985 in Quebec, Canada.
-"Vois comme c'est beau" has never appeared on any of Celine Dion's albums.
-On 22 June 1985, the song entered the chart in Quebec, spending eight weeks on it and peaking at number 14.
+Claudette Dion and her sister, Celine Dion, recorded a cover of "Vois comme c'est beau" for Claudette's 1985 album Hymnes à l'amour, volume 2.
+The single was issued in June 1985 in Quebec, Canada.
+The song has not appeared on any of Celine Dion's albums.
+On 22 June 1985, it entered the Quebec chart, where it spent eight weeks and peaked at number 14.